-Phagocytosis is the process where a cell (phagocyte) engulfs a solid particle to form an internal compartment called a phagosome.
-The membrane of the phagocyte forms a crater shape around the particle that is to be phagocytised.
+Phagocytosis is a type of endocytosis whereby a cell engulfs a particle to form an internal compartment called a phagosome.
+The cell rearranges its membrane to surround the particle that is to be phagocytosed and internalises it.

-Within the phagosome, the particle can then be degraded.
-In the immune system, it is a major mechanism that the body uses to remove pathogenic material.
+Within the phagosome that then forms the particle can be degraded.
+In the immune system, it is a major mechanism that the body uses to remove potentially pathogenic material.

 In this article, we shall briefly review the process of phagocytosis, highlight major phagocytes in the immune system and discuss the clinical relevance of phagocytosis.